carboncredits/x4c/README.md

 ### Set up an admin wallet

 Not strictly necessary, but I find it makes testing easier - you should create a wallet for you as the admin and ensure it has some tez associated with it.
-In this example we're using [Jakartanet](https://teztnets.xyz/jakartanet-about).
+In this example we're using [Kathmanduanet](https://teztnets.xyz/kathmandunet-about).

 If you have an old tezos-client state, you may wish to backup your ~/.tezos-client folder.
-You can then reset the state there if you're not already on jakartanet using:
+You can then reset the state there if you're not already on kathmandunet using:

 ```
 $ tezos-client config reset